leapfrogtechnology/coding-guidelines/docs/rest-api/status-code.md

 * `403` usually permission issues.
 We should differentiate our response between `401` and `403`
     - `401` there is no authorization
     - `403` there is authentication but no permission.
+* `404` the resource that client wanted is Not Found.
+* `405` the HTTP request method is not allowed.